lemonde/sirius-import-article/README.md

 - Go to editorial types admin page : `/cms-client/admin/article/editorial-types`
 - Click on "Factuel".
-- At the bottom-end of page, copy the [Global ID](https://developer.sirius.press/docs/guides/global-id/).
+- At the bottom end of the page copy the [Global ID](https://developer.sirius.press/docs/guides/global-id/).
 This global id is the research `editorialTypeId`

 ![Edition type id](./src/images/edition-type-global-id.png)

 The `editorialTypeId` is : `bG9jYWw6RWRpdG9yaWFsVHlwZToyMQ`

-> we could have use the `editorialType` query to retrieve the same id.
+> we could use the `editorialType` query to retrieve the same id.

 ## Linked resources